janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

 ```
 * Copy the entire content including the first line and last line.
 Paste it into the space provided for the private key
 * In SSH Credentials, choose the newly created Ubuntu.
-* Host Key Verification Strategy Select as Known host file Verification Strategy.
+* Host Key Verification Strategy Select as Known host file Verification Strategy and Save it.

-* SSH into your Docker Host.
+## SSH into your Docker Host.
 Perform the below steps to create a Dockerfile in /home/ubuntu directory.
 ```
 cd ~
 ```